vchan2/vchan2.github.io/2021APCalculusAB.md

 ### Updates

+Feb 11: Another practice set on integration has been added.

-Worksheets on substitution, long division, and completing the square have been added.
+Feb 10: Worksheets on substitution, long division, and completing the square have been added.
 They can be found in our shared drive, or under online resources below.

 Watch list